MANAGEMENT AND ACCOUNTING WEB

 Marketing or Sales Perspective

 The length and sequence between the stages is not predictable.
-Could have one of the following:
+The sequence could be one of the following:

 Production Perspective